Drake Landing Solar Community: Energy centre

 The Energy Centre building is a 232 square metre (2,500 square feet) building which began operation in 2007.
-It is located in very close proximity to the all 52 homes that are using it.
+It is located in very close proximity to all 52 homes that are using it.
 It is home to the short-term storage tanks and most mechanical equipment such as pumps, heat exchangers, and controls.
 The Solar Collector Loop, the District Heating Loop, and the Borehole Thermal Energy Storage Loop pass through the Energy Centre.
 Two horizontal water tanks occupy the majority of the space within the Energy Centre.
 These tanks are 12 ft in diameter and 36 ft in length.
 The remaining space within the Energy Centre houses pumps, valves, heat exchangers and other necessary equipment to operate and control the energy system.
 These tanks are known as Short-Term Thermal Storage (STTS).

 The Energy Center also have 22 kW PV installation to help with pumping equipment and powering sensors and other automation in the Energy Center.
 There are no personnel on site, during normal operation, and it is monitored and controlled remotely and mostly in automated fashion.

 Borehole thermal energy system

 The borehole thermal energy system (BTES) is located underground to store large quantities of heat collected in the summer to be used in the winter.
 It consists of 144 boreholes, which stretch to a depth of 37 m.
-At the surface the pipes are joined together in groups of six to connect to the Energy Centre.
+At the surface the pipes are joined in groups of six to connect to the Energy Centre.
 The entire BTES is covered by a layer of insulation, on top of which a park is built.
 When the heated water is to be stored, it is pumped through the pipe series.
 The heat transfers to the surrounding soil as the water cools and returns to the Energy Centre.
 When the homes need heat, water flows to the centre of the BTES field and picks up the heat from the surrounding soil.
 The heated water then goes to the short-term energy tank in the Energy Centre and is pumped through the District Heating Loop to the homes.

 The BTES is in very close proximity to the Energy Center, and beyond pipes, also contains various temperature sensors.
 Construction started in 2005, and it was fully operational in 2007.
 It took about 4 years to fully charge with heat during summers, achieving maximum on 5th year.